-- evaluate potential ground-water contaminant migration and flow primarily in the upper HZ; - monitor discharge to CWC to confirm no contaminant migration occurs; - evaluate potential impacts to ground-water quality in various horizons that may result from RA; and - provide data necessary for CERCLA evaluations.
+- evaluate potential groundwater contaminant migration and flow primarily in the upper HZ; - monitor surface water in CWC to assess potential impact due to COCs in the upper HZ; - evaluate potential impacts to groundwater quality in various horizons that may result from RA; and - provide data necessary for CERCLA evaluations.

 Five HZs are recognized beneath the SLAPS (see Figure 3-6).
-The surficial deposits, consisting of topsoil and anthropogenic fill (Unit 1), and the Pleistocene glacially-related sediments of stratigraphic Unit 2 and Subunit 3T comprise the HZ-A. HZ-B is a clay with low vertical permeability comprising Subunit 3M of stratigraphic Unit 3.
+The surficial deposits, consisting of topsoil and anthropogenic fill (Unit 1), and the Pleistocene glacially related sediments of stratigraphic Unit 2 and Subunit 3T comprise the HZ-A. HZ-B is a clay with low vertical permeability comprising Subunit 3M of stratigraphic Unit 3.
 HZ-C consists of silty clay, clayey silt, and clayey gravel deposits that make up stratigraphic Subunit 3B and Unit 4.
 The shale (Unit 5) and limestone (Unit 6) bedrock are recognized as HZ-D and HZ-E, respectively.

-The existing ground-water monitoring well network for the SLAPS and the SLAPS VPs is illustrated on Figure 3-7.
-No wells are planned for decommissioning in CY 2021.
-The need to decommission wells could arise during the year depending on the RA and its impact on the existing wells.
+The existing groundwater monitoring well network for the SLAPS and the SLAPS VPs is illustrated on Figure 3-7.
+No wells are planned for decommissioning in CY 2023.
+However, as the RA progresses, certain wells may require removal and may be replaced if deemed appropriate.

 The methodologies used to determine the parameters analyzed for each monitoring well and the appropriate sampling intervals are described on Figures 3-8 and 3-9, respectively.
-Ground-water sampling parameters are listed in Table 3-4.
+Groundwater sampling parameters are listed in Table 3-4.
 The parameters and sampling intervals may be modified based on a review of data as specified on Figures 3-8 and 3-9.